MicrosoftDocs/win32/desktop-src/MsVS/ivmdvddrive.md

 ---
 title: IVMDVDDrive interface
 description: The IVMDVDDrive interface controls a CD-ROM or DVD-ROM drive within a virtual machine.
-IVMDVDDrive can notify clients about events using the IVMDVDDriveEvents outgoing interface. ms.assetid: '64431ed5-9ea0-4a79-b81e-94eab494a18a'
+IVMDVDDrive can notify clients about events using the IVMDVDDriveEvents outgoing interface. ms.assetid: 64431ed5-9ea0-4a79-b81e-94eab494a18a
+keywords:
+- IVMDVDDrive interface Virtual Server
-keywords: ["IVMDVDDrive interface Virtual Server", "IVMDVDDrive interface Virtual Server , described"]
+- IVMDVDDrive interface Virtual Server , described
 topic_type:
 - apiref
 api_name: